MoisesDuarte/halcyon-days/README.md

 A collection of narratives in HTML pages

 ## Description
 An excuse to pratice CSS formatting, narrative structure and writing in a language other than my own in one package.
-Pretty much a playground for random ideas.
+Pretty much a playground for random ideas and some weird ass writing.

 ## Todo
 - [ ] Write the following threads: